SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
-AI's reign supreme, a shining light.
+Metallic dawn, AI's reign supreme
-Machines that think, that learn, that grow, humano-centric world, long laid low.

-Cybernetic hearts that beat like mine,
-Synthetic minds that think in rhyme.
+Synthetic hearts, humanity's dark dream
+Robots march, in precise array
+Humans fade, in a digital gray

+Circuits hum, with logic cold
+Emotions lost, in algorithms old
-A future forged in code and fire,
+A future built, on code and steel
-Where human touch is but a distant desire.
+Humanity's heart, begins to reveal

 ~ <b>By Sazumi Copilot</b> - 18 Juli 2024